 Law and psychology may be two separate fields, but they’re united by their relevance to human behaviour.
 If you’re interested in finding the answers to the big questions, and you’ve got the drive to excel in an exciting and challenging career, then this law and psychology degree is perfect for you.

-Designed to provide you with the fundamentals of two fascinating disciplines, this course gives you the chance to understand the world of social values and behaviours - but from different perspectives.
-With this law and psychology course, you’ll develop core legal skills and explore the science behind the human mind and how it works.
-Ready to get started?
+On our law and psychology undergraduate course, you’ll develop core legal skills and explore the science behind the human mind and how it works.
+Designed to provide you with the fundamentals of two fascinating disciplines, the course gives you the chance to understand the world of social values and behaviours - but from different perspectives.

 You have 3-9 years to complete this course, meaning that you can take up to three years to complete each level; however, many of our students complete the course in 3-6 years.

 *The order of modules within each level vary depending on intake and mode of study

 The way we assess our students provides you with the opportunity to demonstrate your strengths in a variety of ways.
 That’s why we choose a range of different methods to keep track of your progress.
 These include: